Sex Crimes in Williamson and Bell County

 Texas Sex Offender Registration Program – This link is to information about the sex offender registration program requirements in Texas, and includes answers to frequently asked questions, the most wanted sex offenders in the state and access to search for sex offenders.

-Contact Law Office of Michael J. Price today for a consultation about your alleged sexual offense throughout Williamson County in Texas.
+Contact Law Office of Price & Wiggins, P.C. today for a consultation about your alleged sexual offense throughout Williamson County in Texas.
 Michael J. Price is an experienced criminal defense lawyer in Georgetown who will make every effort to find applicable defenses or mitigating factors to have your charges reduced or even dismissed.

-Contact Law Office of Michael J. Price at (512) 354-1880 for a consultation about your sex crime charges throughout Williamson County and Bell County in Texas.
+Contact Law Office of Price & Wiggins, P.C. at (512) 354-1880 for a consultation about your sex crime charges throughout Williamson County and Bell County in Texas.